kimpea/us-issue-tracker/README.md

 14. About
     1. Click on 'About' in the footer.
     2. Be directed to about.html.

-15. Statistics
-    1. Click on 'Statistics' in the footer.
-    2. Be presented with pie charts for both bugs and features with total, daily, weekly and monthly filters.

 16. Back to top button
     1. Scroll down on any page with large amounts of content.